Reviews You Can Rely On

 Why Trust GearLab

-In charge of the women's review is Sara James and Monica Nigon.
-As a lover of the outdoors, Sara teaches for California Women's Kayak Collective during the summer months and has two decades of river experience under her shoes.
+In charge of the women's review is Sara James and Monica Nigon .
+Sara loves all things paddlesport-related, and she has over two decades of river experience under her shoes.
+She has kayaked classic California High Sierra runs and tackled multi-day white water paddleboarding trips.
 Having the right footwear for the adventure is essential; she knows what makes a water shoe good and what makes it great.

 Monica is an enthusiastic whitewater raft guide and paddling instructor who works on Colorado's Arkansas River.
 She learned to paddle a canoe and kayak on Minnesota's lakes and rivers.
 As a seasoned boater, she has taken numerous rafting adventures around the globe, from day trips in New Zealand to extended expeditions in the Grand Canyon.